-Many foster families will go out of their way to make sure that you as the parent feels like you are involved in these important events of your child.
-Pictures and videos that are taken by a foster family and shared with you via email can be a nice gesture by the foster family which helps you to feel as involved as possible in the life of your child.
-Furthermore, the foster family best serves your child by speaking about you in positive ways whenever you are brought up in conversation by your child.
+Many foster families will go out of their way to make sure that you, as the parent, feels like you are involved in these important events of your child.
+Pictures and videos taken by a foster family and shared with you via email can be a nice gesture by the foster family, which helps you feel as involved as possible in your child's life.
+Furthermore, the foster family best serves your child by speaking about you in positive ways whenever you are brought up in your child's conversation.

-What would need to happen in a CPS case in order to have your child placed with a relative on a temporary basis?
+What would need to happen in a CPS case to have your child placed with a relative temporarily?

 If you have relatives available to help foster your children during a CPS case, this can be a great benefit to you as well as to your child.
-Allowing your child to live with people that they have a pre-existing relationship with can ease the transition and also provide your child with stability in the months to follow.
+Allowing your child to live with people with a pre-existing relationship can ease the transition and provide your child with stability in the months to follow.
 If you can imagine how difficult it would be for your child to manage their emotions during a case, a relative may be in the best position to help manage your child’s emotions due to their already having a relationship with your child.

-Keep in mind that your child may need support not just from family and CPS but also from social workers and school administrators like principals and counselors.
-The role of a social worker is to act as a liaison between your relative who is providing care to your child and you and your spouse.
-If you can better communicate with your child through the social worker and encourage an understanding between yourselves and your child that is great for the healing process.
+Keep in mind that your child may need support from family and CPS and social workers and school administrators like principals and counselors.
+The role of a social worker is to act as a liaison between your relative who is providing care to your child and you and your spouse if you can better communicate with your child through the social worker and encourage an understanding between yourselves and your child that is great for the healing process.

 What role will emotions in your child play regarding visitation during a CPS case?

-The emotions that your child feels during the placement phase of a CPS case can be as varied as the number of children that there are in this world.
+Your child's emotions during the placement phase of a CPS case can be as varied as the number of children in this world.
 By this, I mean that different children experience this process in different ways.
 Your child may be happy and excited to come and visit you or may feel apprehensive about you seeing him after he has spent time with another family.

-There may be instances where your child gets upset immediately before, after or even during a visit with you.
-Sometimes children will seemingly regress in age by a few years due to the stress of these sort of visits.
+There may be instances where your child gets upset immediately before, after, or even during a visit with you.
+Sometimes children will seemingly regress in age by a few years due to the stress of these visits.
 Your four-year-old may take on “baby” behavior and act inappropriately for a child of their age.
-Being moody, avoiding conversation, avoiding eye contact and acting disrespectfully are other examples of behaviors that I have experienced with kids put into this position.
+Being moody, avoiding conversation, avoiding eye contact, and acting disrespectfully are other examples of behaviors that I have experienced with kids put into this position.

-These are normal, human feelings that are related to lose and separation that they feel due to the removal of themselves from your home.
-Their sense of permanency and stability has been greatly affected by the CPS case and their emotions are a result of that upheaval in their lives.
+These are normal, human feelings related to lose and separation due to removing themselves from your home.
+Their sense of permanency and stability has been greatly affected by the CPS case, and their emotions result from that upheaval in their lives.
 Some children retreat into themselves and show no outward emotions at all.
-Others express themselves in ways that are more demonstrative.
+Others express themselves in more demonstrative ways.